Bullrich/bullrich.github.io/index.md

 <p>Experienced game developer, I shifted those skills to transform practical ideas into fun to use software with gamification techniques.</p>

-<p>Currently located in Berlin, Germany, working in combining banking technologies with cryptocurencies.
+<p>Currently located in Berlin, Germany, working at Parity, doing Engineering Automation (and developing lots of GitHub Bots!).
 Here are a few technologies I've been working with recently:</p>